- Discover CSUB

 - Spring 2017 RN to BSN EU Program

 RN to BSN Program

 Dear Prospective Student:

 Congratulations on your decision to consider returning to school for a Bachelor of Science Degree in Nursing.
 The Institute of Medicine's Future of Nursing Report strongly encourages all nurses to obtain their BSN prior to 2020.
-The California State University, Bakersfield's RN to BSN Program offers new windows of opportunity for professional growth.
-Upon completion of the program, you will be eligible to apply for a Public Health Nurse (PHN) certificate that permits you to work in either public health or school nursing and various community-based organizations.
+The California State University, Bakersfield's RN to BSN Program is designed to build on your Associate Degree in Nursing and challenge you to explore and grow in new ways.
 A basic knowledge of nursing theory, research methods, nursing leadership, and community health nursing set the BSN graduate apart from the ADN graduate.
 You will also gain a deeper understanding of pathophysiology which will be invaluable in your clinical setting.
+Upon completion of the program, you will be eligible to apply for a Public Health Nurse (PHN) certificate that permits you to work in either public health or school nursing and various community-based organizations.

-We work closely with our faculty, nursing leaders, ADN programs, and community members to craft a solid and current curriculum for the RN to BSN student.
+The Department of Nursing at CSUB work closely with our faculty, nursing leaders, ADN programs, and community members to craft a solid and current curriculum for the RN to BSN student.
 We receive positive feedback from the community and our students regarding the quality of our program.
 The CSUB RN to BSN Program is flexible so it can accommodate your work schedule.
 We currently offer all Nursing lecture courses online.
-This program is not intended for students residing outside of the Bakersfield, Visalia, or Lancaster areas, as we still require 100 hours of clinical for Community Health.
+The fall program is not intended for students residing outside of the Bakersfield, Visalia, or Lancaster areas, as we still require 125 hours of clinical for Community Health.

-You may access the program information above using the drop-down menus at the top of this page.
+You may access the program information above using the drop-down menus on the side of this page.
 Please contact Brynn Schock, the Program Advisor, at (661) 654-2610 or by email at firstname.lastname@example.org for transfer information and distance advising.

 Department of Nursing